+Provide an organizational chart showing the specified lines of authority relating to both mix design and quality control operations during production.
 Include a listing of the names and phone numbers of individuals and alternates responsible for quality control administration and inspection.
-On the Contractor's organizational chart, show the specified lines of authority relating both to mix design and quality control operations during production.
-Post the organizational chart in the Contractor's test facility.
+Identify the company official acting as liaison with KDOT, and the Certified Technician who will direct inspection and testing.
+Post the chart in the test facility.

 Provide a quality control organization or private testing firm having personnel certified according to the Policy and Procedures Manual for The Certified Inspection and Testing (CIT) Training Program.
 The testing for this type of construction will require personnel certified in ACI Concrete Field Testing Technician (CF), Aggregate Field Tester (AGF), Soils Field Tester (SOF) and Nuclear Moisture Density Gauge Tester (NUC) classifications.
 Only persons certified in the appropriate classifications covering the specific tests required shall perform such testing.

 Provide a minimum of 1 employee on the project certified in the QC/QA Concrete/Cement Treated Base Specs (QCS) classification.